microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 2 - Add Item through Web Form.md

 <br/>

 #### 3. Run the Application
-Run the app by running ```python app.py``` in the terminal and browse to the local site.
+Open the terminal and navigate to the folder where your `app.py` file is located.
+Run the application by typing `python app.py` and pressing the enter key or simply click the play button in the top right corner of the Visual Studio Code window.
+For Codespaces, the easiest path is to just click the play button.
+This will launch a browser and show the home page (or you can browse to http://localhost:5000).

 Test it out by adding a tasks.

 ![RunApp-S2-F1-US02-01](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/images/outcome-S02-f01-US02.png)

 <br/>
 🎉 Congratulations!
-You have now updated your basic web application to include a form to allow adding tasks and persisting them a file.
+You have now updated your basic web application to include a form that allows a user to add tasks and persist them a file.

 <br/>